bobthechemist/sdl-sandbox/README.md

 Doing something [like this](https://learn.adafruit.com/circuitpython-essentials/circuitpython-storage) will allow us to store files on a CP drive.
 It requires a bit of work so adding this functionality will depend on the need.

+# Unit testing

+Put unit testing functions in /tests see test-test.py for an example

+run `python -m unittest discover tests` to run all unit tests in that directory.